Design history · American corporate identity

 1964

-PBS identity
+PBS identity (1984 triple-profile revision)

-National Geographic yellow rectangle, 1979
+National Geographic Society yellow rectangle logo

 National Geographic Society logo